daytonaio/backstage-plugins/README.md

 #### Setup

+After installing the plugin, configure your Backstage backend to include the Daytona authentication provider.
+This is done by adding the Daytona `auth` plugin to the backend's code, which will enable authentication through Daytona Keycloak.

+Update the `packages/backend/src/index.ts` file as shown below:

 ```typescript
 // In packages/backend/src/index.ts
 // Add the Daytona auth plugin provider
 backend.add(import('@daytonaio/backstage-plugin-auth-backend-module-daytona-provider'));
 ```

 ### Daytona Backstage Plugin

-The Daytona plugin provides frontend components to connect to the Daytona API backend and view the workspaces for the authenticated user.
-You can create new Daytona workspaces directly from Backstage.
+The Daytona plugin provides frontend components to connect to the Daytona API backend and view the Workspaces for the authenticated user.
+You can create new Daytona Workspaces directly from Backstage.

 #### Features